mattshoe/kernl/README.md

 }
 ```

-### 2. Bind Your Repository
+### 3. Bind Your Repository

-AutoRepo was designed with flexibility in mind, so it is trivial to create an instance of the generated repository via its associated Factory.
+AutoRepo was designed with flexibility in mind, so it is trivial to create an instance of the generated repository
+via its associated Factory.
+This allows you to use `AutoRepo` with any dependency injection framework.
+Examples included below.

 ```kotlin
 // Option 1: Pass function pointer to the factory